Prem-ium/Spotify-Wrapped-365/README.md

 6. Share the Google Sheet Document with the email of your service account, give editor permissions.
 The email can be found back on Google's Cloud Console Credentials or within the JSON file you downloaded.
 It would look something like: wrapped-test@wrapped-test943892.iam.gserviceaccount.com

 ## Installation
+This script can be used locally or using Docker.
+### Python
 Clone the repository & Install dependencies
 ```bash
   git clone https://github.com/Prem-ium/Spotify-Wrapped-365.git